suborbital/docs/website/docs/compute/quickstart/write-functions.md

 Alternatively, the Builder API can be used programmatically, if that better suits your use case. (see [Connect your application](connect-your-application)).
 ## Compute function editor
-A quick way to try the editor is to use the REPL built into the Subo CLI introduced in [Step 2](2.-run-compute-locally.md).
+A quick way to try the editor is to use the REPL built into the Subo CLI introduced in [Run Compute Locally](https://docs.suborbital.dev/compute/quickstart/run-compute-locally).
 The Subo REPL includes a proxy that makes it easy to connect the hosted editor to your local Compute installation.

 By default, it makes the editor accessible on [`local.suborbital.network:80`](http://local.suborbital.network:80/).
 The editor proxy port can be configured with the `subo compute deploy core --local --proxy-port <some port>` option.